 Where am I camping?
 Remember that at higher altitudes water boils at a lower temperature.
 This means that boiled food will take longer to cook, so maybe pass on that big bag of pasta.

 Playing with Fire

-Using a campfire to cook your meals is lot of fun, but you have to be prepared.
+Using a campfire to cook your meals is a lot of fun, but you have to be prepared.
 The first thing you need to ask yourself is am I allowed to have an open flame at the campsite I am going to?
 You can find this information by checking out campground websites or calling the campground ranger.
 If you are unsure, I would suggest bringing a stove as a backup way to cook your food.

-Another thing to consider is what equipment you have – over-fire grills, skewers, cast iron skillets, pie irons, Dutch ovens (covered in the next section).
+Another thing to consider is what equipment you have – aprons, over-fire grills, skewers, cast iron skillets, pie irons, Dutch ovens (covered in the next section).
 You will also see that you can do quite a lot with only aluminum foil.
 Just make sure you have a safe way to get your food out of the fire!

 - This may not be the fastest way to cook your bacon, but its fun, unique, and will give it a nice, smoky taste.

 Foil Packet Blueberry Breakfast Bake